THE MAIN IDEA — all supply chains are combinations of just four entities:

 1. Introduction to SCM Globe — Creating a Supply Chain from Scratch

 NOTE: This video models a small supply chain in detail and defines products at the individual item level.
-Normally, you define products at the standard shipping case or pallet load level.
+Normally, products are defined as standard shipping case or pallet load amounts.
 For instance, if Product A is typically shipped in cases of 100 items, then define Product A using the price, weight and volume data for a 100 item case, not an individual item.
 You usually define products in amounts equal to cases, pallets, or even 40 foot shipping containers.

 2. Modeling and Simulating Supply Chain Operations

 3. Improving your Supply Chain Design based on Simulation Results

-Based on what the simulations show, you will find areas for improvement in your supply chain design.
+Simulations find problems and identify areas for improvement in your supply chain.
 Apply what you learn in your class and what you already know about supply chains to fix problems you find in the simulations.
 Solutions that work well in simulations will also work well in real supply chains.
 Skills you acquire working with these simulations are directly applicable to the real world.
 Learn more about analyzing simulation results and making improvements to your supply chain in “Analyzing Simulation Data“.

 SAVE BACKUP COPIES of your supply chain model from time to time as you make changes.
 There is no “undo”, but if a change doesn’t work out, you can restore from a saved copy.
 And sometimes supply chain model files (json files) become damaged and they no longer work, so you want backup copies of your supply chain to restore from when that happens.

 NOTE: The academic version of SCM Globe supports supply chain models containing up to 15 – 20 products and a similar number of facilities, vehicles and routes.
 See “Tips for Building Supply Chain Models” for ways to work with these limits, and for useful techniques for building new supply chains or add new products, facilities, vehicles and routes to existing supply chains.